A strong commitment...

-The support lab is designed to help keep students on track academically.
+Academic Support is designed to help keep students on track academically.
 Kept in a small setting, the instructor is able to work with the student on his or her coursework.
-The instructor also keeps the partnership with home by checking grades weekly, communicating with teachers, communicating with parents, and also allowing a place to finish assignments and tests.
+The instructor also keeps the partnership with the home by checking grades weekly, communicating with teachers, communicating with parents, and also allowing a place to finish assignments and tests.

 Providence continually strives to keep up with the latest research and cutting-edge practices to best serve students and their families.
 In 2014, Providence became the first private school in the area to offer the Arrowsmith Program®.
 Arrowsmith has grown rapidly at Providence School and has changed lives for many of our Providence families throughout the years.

 Providence School is proud to offer the Arrowsmith Program as an option for our families.
 We rejoice in the reality that God has designed different learning styles that can be addressed and strengthened.
 The Arrowsmith Program is a blessing and another avenue God has provided to help students thrive in our academic setting.